EL1909/bavarian-cristus-PP4/README.md

 <img src="readme/messages4.png">

-**NOTE: As i was doing the manual testing; somehow the CSS stop applying to the h2 elements, you can see the difference in the screenshots.**

 ## Automated Testing

 I did wrote three automates test following the Django Blog walkthru project, however i didn't had time to actually run them.